 A rich cultural heritage

-Catford is going through a cultural and creative revival.
+Catford town centre is going through a cultural and creative revival.
 Last century, our town centre had a variety of cultural offerings now lost to history including Eros Cinema, Gaumont Cinema, the Lewisham Hippodrome, the Savoy Ballroom and more recently, the Catford Greyhound Stadium.

-With the Catford Arts Trail, artists’ studios in the Old Town Hall, Catford Free Film Festival and the Catford beer festival, the town centre is rapidly reclaiming its title as the cultural hub of the borough of south east London.
+With the Catford Arts Trail, artists’ studios in the Old Town Hall, Catford Free Film Festival and the Catford Beer Festival, the town centre is rapidly reclaiming its title as the cultural hub of the borough of south east London.

 Once south east London’s cultural hotspot with three cinemas and two dance halls, Catford is now on the brink of reclaiming its cultural crown.
 In line with the draft London Plan (policy HC5, A4), the Council is using its vacant properties to support a vibrant and viable town centre and is in talks with a number of exciting leisure operators.

 Set construction company Supersets have already moved into a depot on Thomas Lane and are using their expertise to renovate and revive the building, creating a workshop that will be used to create film and TV sets.
 The depot will also act as a community hub, with plans for a beach, a skate park, drive-in movie nights, evening classes and apprenticeships.
-Hear more about Supersets plans for the space in the video below.